 Is any test preparation needed to ensure the quality of the sample?

 No test preparation is needed, but the timing of the sample for testing is important.
-Follow instructions provided for collection and tell the laboratorian when the administration of the last intravenous dose was completed.
+Samples are typically collected just before the next dose (trough level).
+Follow any instructions provided.

 - Why isn't vancomycin more widely used?

-The medical community tries to be conservative in its use of vancomycin, reserving it for patients with few other treatment options to stave off the emergence of vancomycin-resistant microorganisms.
-In recent years, some resistant and intermediate (decreased sensitivity) strains of Staphylococcus aureus (called VISA and VRSA for Vancomycin Intermediate/Resistant Staphylococcus aureus) and strains of Enterococcus have emerged.
+The medical community tries to be conservative in its use of vancomycin, reserving it for patients with few other treatment options to stave off the emergence of vancomycin-resistant microbes.
+In recent years, some resistant and intermediate (decreased sensitivity) strains of Staphylococcus aureus (called VISA and VRSA for Vancomycin Intermediate/Resistant Staphylococcus aureus) and strains of Enterococcus (Vancomycin-Resistant Enterococcus or VRE) have emerged.